- Software library for the fast and efficient development of data fusion systems for series production

 - Runtime- and memory-efficient

 - Self-contained, no dependencies to external libraries

-For more details on the library, see BASELABS Create Embedded FAQ.
+For more details on the library, see BASELABS Create Embedded FAQ or contact us.

 Middleware compatibility and integration

 BASELABS Create Embedded is compatible to all middleware systems and provides a seamless integration of the generated data fusion algorithm to many platforms and runtime environments:

 - AUTOSAR Classic/Adaptive

 - any custom middleware